westinygame/westiny/README.md

-# p-dictus-magister
+# westiny
-This is a top-down sandbox game which just does not have a proper name yet.
+This is a top-down sandbox game.
-The game is written fully in rust
+The game is written fully in rust.